My honest take on AI in mid-market business.

 Five Principles

-Plain speaking.
+Plain talk.
 From the field.

 3. AI workshops without working results are money down the drain.

-4. GDPR doesn't kill AI - it's a quality benchmark.
+4. GDPR doesn't kill AI.
+It's a quality benchmark.

-30-minute initial chat.
+30-minute intro call.
 I listen too.

 Book a consultation